Table of Contents

 To manually update source files:

-Click the Resources link.
+2. Click the Resources link.

-Click on the resource you want to update.
+3. Click on the resource you want to update.

-In the header, click Update source file.
+4. In the header, click Update source file.

 Automatically updating source files

-Note You can also use a file from a private repository in GitHub if the URL has the respective token that GitHub provides. |
+šŸ“ Note: You can also use a file from a private repository in GitHub if the URL has the respective token that GitHub provides.

-Because the check happens 4 times a day, there may be a delay between when you update a file and when Transifex detects the changes.
+Because the check happens four times a day, there may be a delay between when you update a file and when Transifex detects the changes.
 The updated resource will automatically be available to your translators and reviewers.

 Here's how to set up automatic updates of source files:

-Select a project from the project navigation in the Dashboard.
+1. Select a project from the project navigation in the Dashboard.

-Click the Resources link.
+2. Click the Resources link.

-In the popup, click on the resource you want to auto-update.
+4. In the popup, click on the resource you want to auto-update.

-Add the URL of your file and hit Update URL.
+5. Add the URL of your file and hit Update URL.
 Transifex will check to make sure the file can be accessed.

-Note Please note that the file updates could be delayed due to the number of file update tasks the system needs to process.
-This means that the system may need 15 minutes more to process all the pending tasks in the queue for all the resources that are expected to be updated simultaneously. |
+This means the system may need 15 minutes more to process all the pending tasks in the queue for all the resources that are expected to be updated simultaneously.

 If you want to stop auto-updating a resource, simply remove the URL to the file.
 After doing so, you'll receive three warning emails letting you know the auto-update will fail.
 This is normal since Transifex checks the URL and sends out notifications whenever the URL isn't working.